lexibank/tlopo/out/vol3/chapter11.md

 [Ivens](../references.md#source-Ivens1929) ([1929](../references.md#source-Ivens1929)) assumes that Sa'a (SES) mapʷe 'Inocarpus fagifer' is a borrowing from Mota, but this supposition seems unnecessary.

-The Tahitian reflex above is glossed 'kidney' as well as 'Inocarpusfagifer', and the Ra- panui reflex denotes only 'kidney'.
+The Tahitian reflex above is glossed 'kidney' as well as 'Inocarpus fagifer', and the Rapanui reflex denotes only 'kidney'.
 As noted in §2.1, there is a tendency for names of nuts also to be used as (or as part of) the term for the kidney.

 <a id="s-2-3"></a>